Weirdly enough, I have had more luck meeting/seeing famous people while travelling rather than in my own

 A legendary actor, he met with his fans and members of the press with the same kind of excitement and enthusiasm only a newcomer promoting his first movie has.

-Crediting the entire team of the movie including producers, writers, and animators, he spoke about doing the voice-over for the movie in Russian, German, Spanish, and Italian himself.
-On stage, he emphasized the message that Lorax gives and how it is important that “if you see somebody abusing something, stop ’em”.
+Crediting the entire team of the movie including producers, writers, and animators, he spoke about doing the voice-over for the film in Russian, German, Spanish, and Italian himself.
+On stage, he emphasised the message behind Lorax that how it is essential that “if you see somebody abusing something, stop ’em”.

-A lesson I’ve learnt with regards to traveling is to follow local events and people of the country you are in, as they are the best source of information that otherwise outsiders would not be privy too.
-It was only because of that, that I found out about the premiers and was able to enjoy meeting a couple of Hollywood biggies which in all honesty I don’t see happening often.
+A lesson I’ve learnt with regards to travelling is to follow local events and people of the country you are in, as they are the best source of information that otherwise outsiders would not be privy too.
+It was only because of that that I found out about the premieres and was able to enjoy meeting a couple of Hollywood biggies, which in all honesty I don’t see happening often.